 The bill amends the Racketeering Act in New Mexico by expanding the definition of "racketeering" to include a broader range of criminal activities.
-Specifically, it adds several new offenses to the list of crimes that qualify as racketeering, including human trafficking, dog fighting, cockfighting, and various vehicle-related crimes such as unlawful taking, embezzlement, and fraudulently obtaining vehicles.
-The bill also includes trafficking cannabis products and sexual exploitation of children among the newly defined racketeering activities.
+Specifically, it adds several offenses to the list of acts that qualify as racketeering, including but not limited to human trafficking, dog fighting, cockfighting, and various vehicle-related crimes such as unlawful taking and embezzlement of vehicles.
+The bill aims to enhance the legal framework for prosecuting organized crime by ensuring that these serious offenses are recognized under the Racketeering Act.

 Statutes affected: introduced version: 30-42-1, 30-42-3, 30-42-4